Terror Squad (film): Plot

 In 1987 in Libya, a crowd is rallying at an anti-American speech.
 The crowd excitedly waves rifles and banners, while burning an American effigy.
 The movie then cuts to Kokomo, Indiana, showing a regular day at the old Kokomo High School (now Central Middle School).
 Several students are stuck in detention after school.

 Four terrorists cross the Canada–US border, and they attempt to attack the Blackriver Nuclear Power Plant (a fictitious power plant in Howard County, Indiana) with a car bomb.
 After this fails, the remaining three escape, pursued by several police cruisers.
 Chief Rawlings (Chuck Connors), the Kokomo Police Department chief, is radioed, and he and the other officers join the chase.

 Two terrorists manage to survive and escape to Kokomo High School, where they hold the detention's students and teacher hostage.
 The Kokomo SWAT team surrounds the school, and Chief Rawlings attempts to negotiate the release of the hostages.
 Meanwhile, the terrorists kill several hostages that attempt to resist them.
 Chief Rawlings agrees to the terrorists' demand for a bus so they can get to an airport.
 The two terrorists drag a girl out with them, and they board the school bus.
 In the process, a boy running along the roof manages to jump on top of the school bus and tries to get in the bus as the terrorists lead the police on a high-speed car chase.

 Eventually, the bus tips over.
 The lone surviving terrorist attempts to kill himself and the girl by pulling the pin on a grenade.
 The boy knocks him out, and he and the girl manage to escape from the bus before the grenade explodes.

 Production

-The majority of the film was shot in Kokomo, Indiana, with a few parts shot in Michigan City, Indiana and the opening scene shot in Istanbul).
+The majority of the film was shot in Kokomo, Indiana, with a few parts shot in Michigan City, Indiana and Laurel, Indiana and the opening scene shot in Istanbul).
 Although most of the major characters were professional actors, many residents of Kokomo were hired to work as extras or assistants on the set.
 Kokomo residents will notice that the paths of the car chases do not make sense; as in most films, scenes were stitched together after filming.